ZwickyTransientFacility/scope-ml/doc/usage.md

 7. Filename of classification mapper
 8. Name of directory to save downloaded files
 9. Name of file containing merged classifications and features
+10. Output format of saved files, if not specified in (9).
+Must be one of parquet, h5, or csv.

 process:
 1. if CSV file provided, query by object ids or ra, dec